-Of the currently housed inmates at the time of the on-site review, there were 8 inmates identified as having reported previous sexual victimization.
-The auditor interviewed three of these inmates during the targeted inmate interviews.
-The inmates all recall being offered mental health services.
+The auditor interviewed two inmates identified as having reported previous sexual victimization during the targeted inmate interviews.
+Both inmates recall being offered mental health services.

 The Auditor conducted a formal interview with psychology staff.
 The staff member indicated that inmates identified as needing follow-up care are scheduled to be seen within 14 days.
 This is a voluntary meeting and not mandated that the inmate accept the meeting.
 Psychology staff will identify any additional needs and services and develop a treatment plan if the inmate wants services.
 VADOC policy stipulates information related to sexual victimization and abusiveness that occurred in an institutional setting be strictly limited to medical, mental health, and other staff as necessary, to inform treatment plans and security and management decisions, including housing, bed, work, education, and program assignments, or as otherwise required by Federal, State, or local law.
 When asked who this information would be shared with, the staff stated that this information would be kept confidential and only be shared with those who needed to know.
 Mental health staff confirm that services are offered to both inmates at risk of victimization, as well as inmates who have a history of sexually assaultive behavior.
 Further, the psychologist stated that if she gets a referral from staff to see an inmate, she will see them as soon as possible, but typically within 24 hours.